 Since writing this blog post, the world has changed due to Covid.

-the price of 18ct white gold or platinum jewellery is currently the same.
+the price of 18ct white gold or platinum jewellery is almost the same,

 Not everybody knows it, but white gold doesn’t exist naturally.
 It’s made from yellow gold mixed with white metal alloys like palladium or silver.